Jaehoon-Sung/jaehoon-sung-mysql-masterbook/part-0-types-of-database/README.md

 ## Key-Value Database

-This masterbook focuses on a relational database, but it is essential to understand what a non-relational database is.
+While this masterbook primarily focuses on relational databases, it's important to understand non-relational databases as well.
 A non-relational database is a type of database that does not use tables with a tabular schema of rows and columns.
 Instead, non-relational databases use different data models such as key-value pairs, documents, or graphs.

 One type of non-relational database is the `Key-Value Database`, which uses a simple structure based on key-value pairs to store data (similar to an object in JavaScript).
-The Key-Value Database is often used to implement a simple sub-database such as a cache or a session storage.
-An example of a Key-Value Database is the `Redis` DBMS, which I will cover below.
+Key-Value Databases are often used to implement simple sub-databases such as caches or session storage.
+An example of a Key-Value Database is the `Redis` DBMS, which I will introduce below.

 ```
 | KEY          | VALUE        |